Sanaa International School: Campus

 The school was located on a 35 acre plot of land.
 The campus included academic buildings, a workshop, a playground, a residential house, and two water wells which were constructed in the 1970s.
 In 1992 a domed auditorium and athletic facility, which was carpeted, opened.

 The spacious, purpose built facility incorporated traditional Yemeni architectural features, and was surrounded by farmland and mountains.
 The library and media center were in the heart of the school, and provided access directly to and from the main classrooms.
 This facility was supplemented by language classrooms, an arts room, a state of the art computer lab, gymnasium and performance room.
 The exterior sports facilities provided opportunities for soccer, softball, tennis, basketball, track and field, orienteering, climbing, and archery.

 Half the campus was effectively destroyed on the night of 29 December 2015 by an airstrike.

-Academic programmes

-The school had an annual drama performance.
-The school made its sporting facilities available to local schools by hosting various sporting events throughout the year.
-Bus transport was provided to students and teachers.

-In addition to an academic program the school ran a varied selection of field trips and excursions.
-These included yearly visits to Bab-el-Mandeb to observe the migration of raptors from Siberia to Africa, camping expeditions to the island of Socotra, international trips of both cultural and sporting natures, and many local trips.

-Teaching staff

-Staff retention was well above average for an international school, with SIS teachers having an average tenure of more than 7 years.

-Student performance

-SIS graduates were routinely accepted at top universities in North America, Europe, and the Middle East.
-In recent years up to 2015 when operations were suspended, one in three graduates headed to the USA were offered scholarships in Ivy League universities.